Patient Rights (Scotland) Act 2011

 encourage them to take part in decisions about their health and wellbeing, and provide them with information and support to do so.
-It also established the treatment time guarantee which guarantees that certain groups of patients will start their treatment within 12 weeks of agreeing that treatment with the relevant NHS clinician.
+It also established the treatment time guarantee which guarantees that certain groups of patients will start their treatment within 12 weeks of agreeing to treatment with the relevant NHS clinician.

 Colin McIntyre from Glasgow was sent a letter guaranteeing his hip replacement within 12 weeks and that he would be offered an appointment before 16 February 2017.
 He subsequently got a phone call from the hospital telling him it would take eight or nine months.
 He took the view that the guarantee was "not worth the paper it is written on".
 He used his European Health Insurance Card to arrange his operation in France - within two weeks, and most of the cost was refunded by the health board.

 It established the Patient Advice and Support Service.